 Pro Tip: Established in 1801, the historic Grafton Inn offers visitors a romantic getaway where the accommodations are warm and cozy and the hospitality is first class.

-The famous Vermont Country Store, where you can find every possible Christmas gift on your list, is a fabulous spot to find an old-fashioned Hallmark Christmas.
-Romance is in the air with festive lights, adorable flannel jammies, and cute nooks and crannies around the shop, you can almost see them staging a tension-filled movie scene where the boy-meets-girl finally realizes they are more than just friends.
+The famous Vermont Country Store, where you can find every possible Christmas gift on your list, is a fabulous spot to find an old-fashioned Hallmark Christmas in Vermont.
+Romance is in the air with festive lights, adorable flannel jammies, and cute nooks and crannies around the shop, you can almost see them staging a tension-filled movie scene where the boy meets the girl and finally realizes they are more than just friends.

 This real-life Hallmark town is the home of Robert Lincoln Hildene (President Abraham Lincoln’s son).
 The family home is a beautiful mansion and the perfect setting for a Christmas movie.
 The mansion is seasonally decorated in a traditional style for Hildene Holidays, Christmas Eve 1912.
 You will step back in time when small towns across New England celebrated the wonderful winter holidays.

-When you combine skiing and celebrating the holidays, Killington is the winter wonderland to fill all your Hallmark moments.
+When you combine skiing and celebrating the holidays, Killington is the winter wonderland to fill all your Hallmark moments during Christmas in Vermont.
 Their Vermont Holiday Festival is the perfect time to get together for a family holiday gathering.
 Sleigh rides through snow-covered trails will make everyone the star of their own Hallmark Christmas Movie.

 Explore the Festival of Trees and the Jack Frost Marketplace for even more merriment.
 Of course, you will also find Santa busy getting ready for Christmas.
 Then you can swoosh down the slopes and enjoy the fresh air and some exercise.